-The CAB will hold regular scheduled meetings to review, approve, or deny change requests submitted.
+The CAB or IT team if no CAB has been established will hold regular scheduled meetings to review, approve, or deny change requests that are submitted.
 Additional meetings may be called as needed or canceled if no changes are scheduled.
-Meetings may be conducted in-person or facilitated by technology such as email, teleconference, or videoconference.
+Meetings may be conducted inperson or facilitated by technology such as email, teleconference, or videoconference.

-The Change Manager or their designee is responsible for convening and chairing the change review meetings and will distribute an RFC docket to change team members prior to the scheduled meetings.
+The Change Manager or designee is responsible for convening and chairing the change review meetings, and will distribute an RFC docket to change team members prior to the scheduled meetings.

-The CAB will review RFCs and take appropriate action.
+The change review team will review RFCs and take appropriate action.
 Actions may include approving, denying, postponing, or grouping changes as deemed necessary.
-The CAB may request additional information from the Change Initiator.
+The change review team may request additional information from the change initiator.